Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices: Spectral Distributions for Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices , and : Wigner's Surmise

-The non-symmetric matrices $Q_k(\lambda)$ and $R_k(\lambda)$ constructed in sec.{~II} are PS matrices under generalized $\eta$ having all the eigenvalues as real, which can represent the systems having Exact PT-Symmetry [4,10].
-Here, we propose to investigate the ensembles of random matrices arising from PS matrices $Q_k$ and $R_k$ discussed above for their spectral distributions $p(s)$ and $D(\epsilon)$.
-We do so by considering 1000 sampling of matrices of dimension $200 \times 200$ where the matrix elements are ${\cal N}=n(n + 1)/2$ iid random numbers under Gaussian probability distribution. we find the NLSDs ($p(s)$) for the ensemble of these PS random matrices numerically after unfolding the spectrum[9]. $p(s)$ of unfolded energy levels turns out to be Wigner's surmise (1).
-In Fig. (1), we have plotted the numerically obtained NLSD histogram of unfolded energy levels against Wigner's distribution (1) for the ensemble of PS matrices $Q_1(\lambda)$ for $\lambda =0.9$, the excellence of numerical result with the Wigner's surmise can be seen in Fig (1).
-In Fig.(2), we have plotted the average density of eigenvalues $D(\epsilon)$ for the ensemble of PS matrices $Q_1(0.9)$ along with the semi-circle law (2), the numerically computed histogram matches the semi-circle distribution excellently.
-Though the average density of eigenvalues $D(\epsilon)$ deviates from semicircle law (2) under the change of parameter $\lambda$, but NLSD after unfolding the spectrum remains invariant as Wigner's surmise under the change of parameter $\lambda$.
-The similar kind of deviation in $D(\epsilon)$ from semi-circle law (2) has also been observed in Ref.[8].
-Similar results have also been observed for the ensembles of other pseudo-symmetric random matrices $Q_2(\lambda)$ and $R_k (k=1,2,3)$.
-Ensembles of real PS matrices with all real eigenvalues having ${\cal N}=n$ iid number of matrix elements display the Poisson NLSD [11].
-Here, we have considered the pS matrices with all real eigenvalues having ${\cal N}=n(n+1)/2$, which is very large compared to ${\cal N}=n$.
-Hence the number ${\cal N}$ of iid matrix elements is very crucial in observing the Wigner's statistics. \\ In past years, several interesting PT-Symmetric systems have been studied, which show the transition from Exact to broken PT-symmetry under the change of parameters in system [10].
-Since another variant of PS matrices $Q_k(\lambda)$ and $R_k(\lambda)$: ${\cal Q}_k(\lambda, \mu)$ and ${\cal R}_k(\lambda, \mu)$ also display both types of behavior under the change of parameters in matrices, hence can represent such systems[10].
-As discussed in sec.
-II, for $\lambda \mu > 0$ the eigenvalues of these matrices are all real, hence their statistics are again Wigner's statistics as found for matrices $Q_k$ and $R_k$.
-For $\lambda \mu < 0$, spectrum of these matrices are partial real, hence we find the similar type of intermediate statistics as found in [6].
-We have also checked the insensitiveness of these results towards the change of other probability distribution functions(PDFs) of elements [2].
+In Fig. 1(a), we have plotted the numerically obtained NLSD histogram $p(s)$ of unfolded energy levels against Wigner's distribution (1) for the ensemble of pseudo-symmetric matrices $Q_1(\lambda)$ for $\lambda =0.5$, the excellence of numerical result with the Wigner's surmise can be seen in Fig 1(a).
+This demonstrates that spectral statistics are governed by Wigner's surmise, even though the matrices themselves are non-symmetric, broadening the conventional understanding that Wigner's surmise applies only to real symmetric matrices.
+This extends its applicability beyond real symmetric matrices to PT-symmetric systems with exact PT-symmetry. $~$In Fig.$~$1(b), we have plotted the average density of eigenvalues $D(\bar{\epsilon})$ for the ensemble of pseudo-symmetric matrices $Q_1(0.5)$ along with the semi-circle law (2), the numerically computed histogram matches the semi-circle distribution excellently.
+Similar results have also been observed for the ensembles of other pseudo-symmetric random matrices $Q_2(\lambda)$ and $R_{k=1,2,3}(\lambda)$ for all $\lambda{\in}\rm I\!R_{\ne 0}$.
+Though the distribution of eigenvalues $D(\bar{\epsilon})$ deviates from semicircle law (2) under the change of parameter $\lambda$, however NLSD after unfolding the spectrum remains invariant as Wigner's surmise under the change of parameter $\lambda$.
+Ensembles of real pseudo-symmetric matrices with all real eigenvalues having ${\cal N}=n$ number of matrix elements display the Poisson NLSD \cite{37}.
+Here, we have considered the pseudo-symmetric matrices with all real eigenvalues having ${\cal N}=n(n+1)/2$, which is very large compared to ${\cal N}=n$.
+Hence the number ${\cal N}$ of matrix elements is very crucial in observing Wigner's statistics. \\